Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Introduction

 \section{Introduction}

 The neutrino comes in three flavors\textemdash electron, muon, and tau\textemdash associated with the charged leptons.
 Super-Kamiokande \cite{Fukuda:1998mi} and the Sudbury Neutrino Observatory \cite{Ahmad:2001an} showed that these flavors mix and oscillate, explaining the anomalies in atmospheric and solar neutrino fluxes.
-Oscillation between the neutrino flavors requires that neutrinos have mass, in contradiction with the Standard Model of particle physics wherein neutrinos are massless.
+Oscillation between neutrino flavors requires that neutrinos have mass, in contradiction with the Standard Model of particle physics wherein neutrinos are massless.
 It is now clear that neutrino mass eigenstates $m_{i=1,2,3}$ exist, of which at least two have non-zero mass.
-The flavor eigenstates are linear combinations of $m_i$, with amplitudes given by the elements of a $3\times 3$ unitary mixing matrix $U$, the PMNS matrix \cite{Pontecorvo:1957cp,Maki:1962mu}.
+The flavor eigenstates are linear combinations of $m_i$, with amplitudes given by elements of a unitary matrix $U$, the Pontecorvo–Maki–Nakagawa–Sakata (PMNS) matrix \cite{Pontecorvo:1957cp,Maki:1962mu}.

-Oscillation experiments can determine only the differences of the squares $m_i^2-m_j^2$, not the mass scale, but they constrain the sum of the three neutrino masses, $\Sigma m_i$, to be at least \SI{0.05}{\eV} \cite{PDG:2020} because masses are positive definite.
+Oscillation experiments can determine only the differences of the squares $m_i^2-m_j^2$, not the mass scale.
 It is known from solar neutrino oscillations~\cite{Ahmad:2001an} that $m_2>m_1$, but whether $m_3$ is the lightest mass eigenstate (``inverted ordering'') or the heaviest (``normal ordering'') is presently unknown.
+Oscillation experiments also constrain the sum of the three neutrino masses, $\Sigma m_i$, to be at least \SI{0.05}{\eV} \cite{PDG:2020} because masses are positive definite.
 The neutrino constitutes the first and, so far, the only identified dark matter in the cosmos.
 Limits on $\Sigma m_i$ have been obtained from observations of the cosmic microwave background and large-scale cosmic structure (see, for example, the Planck collaboration \cite{Planck:2018vyg} who reported a limit of \SI{<0.12}{\eV} within the framework of the $\Lambda$CDM model).

-The most sensitive technique for a direct and model-independent neutrino mass determination is the tritium beta decay endpoint method~\cite{Formaggio:2021nfz}.
+The most sensitive technique for a direct and model-independent neutrino mass determination is the analysis of the endpoint region of the tritium beta decay spectrum~\cite{Formaggio:2021nfz}.
 The signal for neutrino mass emerges as a phase-space modification of the spectral shape close to the beta endpoint.
 This signal is independent of whether neutrinos are Majorana or Dirac particles.
-Beta spectroscopy measures the electron-weighted neutrino mass,
+When the energy resolution in a beta spectroscopy experiment is larger than the neutrino mass splittings, the experiment measures the electron-weighted neutrino mass,

 Neutrino oscillation experiments impose an ultimate lower bound of $m_\beta$\SI{\geq 0.009}{\eV} ($m_\beta$\SI{\geq 0.05}{\eV}) for the case of normal (inverted) mass ordering~\cite{PDG:2020}.